Toast552/cryexc-backend/README.md

 # CryExc Example Backend

+> [!WARNING]
+> deprecated in favor of https://github.com/jose-donato/cryexc-history

 A simple FastAPI + DuckDB reference implementation for CryExc frontend.

 Currently supports **Binance Futures** only.
 This is meant as a starting point for users who want to build their own backend.